sarahverbelen/dev4werkstuk/README.md

 * My next step was to plan the different functions I was going to need
 * Next, I planned the flow of the site: what functions I was going to use where etc.
 * After that, I started implementing the functions I had planned.
 I started with the getAllShows() function; then I did the displayResults() function, where I also started using bootstrap.
+* I figured out there was a problem with linking the script using the server that was already set up, so I set up my own Express server to fix this.

 ## Functional analysis
 * When you first see the site, all of the shows are displayed